synka777/shlerp-cmd/docs/rulesystem.md

 Note on the ```folders``` subsection: The "files" subsection of "folders" is there if you make sure that certain files exist within the given folder before considering that the criteria is matched.

+#### Vanilla rules:
-- Vanilla rules: this type of rule lists file extensions.
+This type of rule lists file extensions.
 When shlerp evaluates these rules, each time a file of a given extension is found, a score "weight" is added to the rule.
 A full Vanilla looks like this.
 The "detect" section lists file extensions with a weight (score).
-Each time an extension that is declared here is found into the project we want to backup, the total weight of the rule is increased.
+Each time a file of a given extension that's declared here is found into the project we want to backup, we add it to the detected rules.
-The heaviest rule will be the chosen one.
 ```json
 {
     "name":"Python",